kaspermunch/humanXsweeps/notebooks/README.md

 - Notebooks 26-28 is a supplementary analysis of 1000 genomes data.
 - Notebooks 29-30 intersects main analysis with circRNA data

-workflow.py runs all notebooks in order usng GWF and generates html.
-Note that peak memory required is above 100G.
+`workflow.py` runs all notebooks in order usng GWF and generates html:

+    gwf run

+Note that peak memory required is above 100G and that several of the notebooks assume access to multiple cores.